 Participants who consent to one cross-sectional survey would have just one visit.
-Participants who consent to serial sampling would have either have five study visits over one month (enrolment, weeks 1, 2, 3, 4) or 16 study visits over one year (enrolment; weeks 1, 2, 3, 4; then every month from 2 to 12 months from the enrolment visit).
+Participants who consent to serial sampling would have either five study visits over one month (enrolment, weeks 1, 2, 3, 4) or 16 or more study visits over one year (enrolment; weeks 1, 2, 3, 4; then every month from 2 to 12 months from the enrolment visit if in a household where no one is giving blood, or up to April 2022 if anyone in the household is giving blood and optional consent for follow-up through to April 2022 is provided (as the original consent form specified participation for a maximum of 12 months)).
 All participants would have follow-up through routine electronic health records for health utilisation and mortality for one year from their final study visit.